I lost weight by following an unusual but effective diet that was developed by the late

-the University of California at Berkeley and now based at Tsinghua University in China.
-Briefly, the Shangri-La diet
+the University of California at Berkeley and also taught at Tsinghua University in China.
+I've been following the diet

 involves appetite suppression via the ingestion of flavorless calories in the form of oil and/or sugar

 water.
-The diet is described in a book written by Roberts.
+The diet is described in a best-selling book written by Roberts.
 A shorter

 Here is how Wikipedia describes the putative mechanism behind the diet: